edfcbz/template/README.md

     * 3.11 - Create Exception class for entity and endpoint
     * 3.12 - Adopt the UUID type as Entity.id (Increase the security in Http GET request, avoinding robot actions)
     * 3.13 - In Http DELETE, avoid id as parameter in URL
+    * 3.14 - Refactory Importing function creating an object from analytics.csv file and apply the concepts as: analytics.id[i], analytics.date[i] etc.

 **4 - Any learning resources used**</br>
     * 4.1 - Youtube</br>
     * 4.2 - Blogs and tutorials</br>